rgadon107/Zapier/wiki.md

 ![Zapier team account email invitation](images/Zapier_invite.png)

-Accept the invitation to join.
+If you requested team member access to Zapier from a team administrator, accept the invitation to join.

 ## Create a personal Zapier account to access the club's team account